 The Antipod would channel some of the air, flowing at supersonic speed, through a nozzle located on the nose of the aircraft.
 This counterflowing jet of air would induce a phenomenon called ‘LPM’ or long penetration mode (see video).

 Using LPM would lead to a drop in surface temperature due to aero-heating and a reduction of the shockwave and noise related to breaking the sound barrier.
 The leading edge of the wings of the aircraft could also be fitted with linear nozzles so that air could flow out of them too.
 In this way, all leading edge surfaces could also be cooled by LPM.

 The plane’s wings would have enough lift to glide and land on a 6,000 foot runway.
 Emergency compact rocket boosters similar to the EZ-Rocket from X-COR aerospace could be ignited in case the aircraft needed to make a second landing attempt and could also be used to slow down the aircraft.

 The Antipode could be used as business or military aircraft to transport two highly ranked officials across the globe (up to 20,000 km) in less than an hour.
 Additional research on LPM should be conducted to validate the full added value and technology potential.
 If you are interested in funding this type of research in partnership with Wyle, please contact Joseph Hazeltine.

-The images of the Antipode concept were created by Abhishek Roy, Abhishek is the founder of Lunatic Koncepts, a design lab based in India.
+The Antipode concept was imagined in November 2015 by Charles Bombardier and the images were created by Abhishek Roy, the founder of Lunatic Koncepts, a design lab based in India.
 Abhishek’s team also created the renderings for the Subrocket car and the Korbiyor autonomous electric hearse concept.